Slow-roll approximation in quantum cosmology: Discussion

 We stress that our remark about the potential impreciseness of \eqref{incorrecteq1} pertains only to the classical regime $b H(\chi) \gg 1$.
 When $b H(\chi) \lesssim 1$ -- a regime we did not study in this work and where our Eq. \eqref{Sbchi} does not apply -- Eq. \eqref{incorrecteq1} is a good approximation (since the scalar has not moved much we can simply copy the constant potential result in this regime with the replacement $H \rightarrow H(\chi)$). \\

-Finally we mention the recent work \cite{Matsui:2020tyd} which in the Appendix also considers NB instantons in slow roll models.
-One assumes a quadratic approximation to the potential which limits the scope of the calculation (and only slightly generalizes \cite{PhysRevD.46.1546}), but, within this scope and given a modification (to be implemented in a published version \cite{corresp}), the result for $S$ agrees with our \eqref{Sbchi} to leading order in the slow roll parameters.
+Finally we mention the recent work \cite{Matsui:2020tyd} which in the Appendix also considers NB instantons in slow-roll models.
+One assumes a quadratic approximation to the potential which limits the scope of the calculation (and only slightly generalizes \cite{PhysRevD.46.1546}), but, within this scope and given a modification (to be implemented in a published version \cite{corresp}), the result for $S$ agrees with our \eqref{Sbchi} to leading order in the slow-roll parameters.